gjedeer/tuntox/README.md

 Get the binaries from Releases tab on github.
 Just download the correct file for your architecture, execute chmod +x and you're done.
 The binaries are signed with my PGP key, [11C1 B15A 5D5D D662 E469 928A EBDA 6B97 4ED3 D2B7](https://keybase.io/gdr).

+If you miss the times when men wrote their own device drivers, see BUILD.md.

 ## Running the server

 Run the Tuntox server on a laptop which connects via 3G, on your home computer behind six NATs or on your Raspberry Pi.
 No ports need to be forwarded to its public IP - the machine will be accessible via the Tox overlay network.